 General

 Video transmitted over the Bundle Protocol (BP) can have many disruptions and severely out-of-order data packets, depending upon the path(s) involved and overall latency/latencies.
 However, there will almost always be a requirement for a best effort video service that displays video as it is received at a mission control center while the entire set of video data is compiled.
 For this case, users should be able to view the ‘newest’ received video and to have awareness of the state of the stream (the time the current image was generated, the completeness of the stream archive, etc.).
+One possible scenario for providing this service is discussed below.

 Figure 3-1 : DTN Video System, Showing Both Real Time and Archived Playback